 their work.
 The new biological area called "Systems

 techniques.
 And insights about how very complex biological

 systems are architected can give computing researchers

 ideas about how to design and manage complex computing

 especially those immersed in the Web.

 - Burbeck & Jordan, K. An assessment of

-computing in systems biology.
-In the IBM Journal
+the role of computing in systems biology.
+In the

 on Systems Biology, K. Jordan & S. Burbeck,